Zapotoczny-Rafal/Zapotoczny-Rafal/README.md

 ### About Me:
 🚀 I am passionate about Web Dev and I enjoy learning new things.<br>
-💚 I love open source 👐, new technologies 👨‍💻, ski jumping ❄️ and dogs 🐕
+💚 I love open source 👐, new technologies 👨‍💻 and dogs 🐕

 ### Favorite Quote: